 Teams will be responsible for all costs, including insurance, for any dry land training.
-(Mutual Aid does not cover the cost of dry land training) Teams must reimburse the CRMHA for any dry land facility time or insurance, originally paid for by the CRMHA.
+(BC Hockey insurance does not cover the cost of dry land training) Teams must reimburse the CRMHA for any dry land facility time or insurance, originally paid for by the CRMHA.